whimsylmao/planetservices/README.md

 - **undetected**: enjoy a cheat that stays undetected!
 - **frequent updates**: regular improvements and new features to stay updated!
 - **fully open-source**: think its a rat? simply check the code OR just don't use the menu

+## code

+do not steal any code from the menu and claim it as your own, or just steal it in general without permission. you can contact me in the discord server linked at the bottom OR add "asteroidlordfr" on discord. (using the Discord server is more likely to contact me)

 ## installation